-In 1927, the Disney studio was involved in the successful production of ‘Oswald the Lucky Rabbit’, distributed through Universal Pictures.
+In 1927, the Disney studio was involved in the successful production of ‘Oswald the Lucky Rabbit’, distributed by Universal Pictures.
 However, with Universal Pictures controlling the rights to ‘Oswald the Lucky Rabbit’, Walt was not able to profit from this success.
 He rejected an offer from Universal and went back to working on his own.

-It was at this point, that he created the character – Mickey Mouse (originally called Mortimer Mouse).
+It was at this point that he created the character – Mickey Mouse (originally called Mortimer Mouse).
 Ub Iwerks drew Mickey Mouse, and Walt gave a voice to the character.

-In 1933, he developed his most successful cartoon of all time ‘The Three Little Pigs’ (1933) with the famous song ‘Whose afraid of the Big Bad Wolf”
+In 1933, he developed his most successful cartoon of all time ‘The Three Little Pigs’ (1933) with the famous song ‘Whose Afraid of the Big Bad Wolf.”

 In 1924, Walt Disney began his most ambitious project to date.
 He wished to make a full length animated feature film of ‘Snow White and the Seven Dwarfs.’
 Many expected it to be a commercial failure.
 But, using new techniques of filming, the production was met with glowing reviews.
-It took nearly 3 years to film – coming out in 1937, after Disney had run out of money.
-But, the films strong critical reception, made it the most successful film of 1938, earning $8 million on its first release.
-The film had very high production values, but also captured the essence of a fairy tale on film for the first time.
+It took nearly three years to film – coming out in 1937 after Disney had run out of money.
+But, the movie’s strong critical reception, made it the most successful film of 1938, earning $8 million on its first release.
+The film had very high production values but also captured the essence of a fairy tale on film for the first time.
 Walt Disney would later write that he never produced films for the critic, but the general public.
 Replying to criticism that his productions were somewhat corny, he replied: